 8.1 General comments

+This format has been developed to provide the information required for the operation of BSCP520 and the auditing requirements of Distribution Businesses in a standard way.
+Provision of an inventory in this format will be accepted by all UMSOs.
+It is expected to be of particular benefit to Customers with unmetered equipment in more than one Distribution Licence area and to suppliers of inventory software who wish to provide a standard extract package for their Customers.

+It is NOT intended to supersede existing arrangements where both the Customer and the Distribution Business agree to continue with a different format.

 The inventory shall be submitted either as a fixed format text file, a spreadsheet compatible with Excel, or as a comma separated file with a line for each item of inventory.
+The data, with the originator clearly identified, shall be attached to an email.

-Submissions made as a comma separated file should be checked carefully to ensure formatting includes leading zeros as necessary.
+Submissions made as a comma separated file should be checked carefully to ensure formatting includes leading zeros as necessary and as described in the notes at 8.3.
+Unless noted below, the field lengths apply to fixed format text files only, e.g. No. of items does not need leading zeros in a spreadsheet or CSV file.

 The file format below is that which shall be supplied by the Customer or as otherwise agreed with the UMSO.
 The file format shall contain, as a minimum, the following information: